kkushagra/QoS/README.md

 The dangling numbered text is IP address assigned to interfaces of nodes, where nodes can have multiple interfaces.

+##Package Information
+###config_scripts
+This folder contains all the scripts required for configuration.
+<node>.sh scripts assign the IP address to each node, and install
+VLC  package.
+<node_route>.sh  scripts  add  all  the  routes  and  enable forwarding.

+###marking_module
+The marking module contains the kernel module used for marking I packets.

+###test_video
+There  are  two  test  MPEG  videos  that  are  provided  to  test system.

 ##Steps to stream video using VLC:

 ###Step 1: Start VLC to recieve stream at Client